SolbiatiAlessandro/machine-learning/README.md

 -----------

-## [In Progress] MiniGPT
+## [Completed] MiniGPT

 Implementation of "Attention is All You Need" trasfomer architecture with minimal pytorch APIs, similar to [karpathy/minGPT](https://github.com/karpathy/minGPT).
 This is the next word prediction cross-entropy loss achieved on the Shakespeare dataset with different baselines.

 ![](https://raw.githubusercontent.com/SolbiatiAlessandro/ML-system-design/refs/heads/main/imgs/minGPT-losses.png)

-Example generation of Shakespeare like text with Transformer@3k parameters.
+*the number of parameters is wrong, should be in the range of millions.
+Re-running the best model with Karpathy hyperparams achieved a validation loss of 1.66.
+This is an example generation of Shakespeare like text with Transformer@3k parameters.
 ![](https://raw.githubusercontent.com/SolbiatiAlessandro/ML-system-design/refs/heads/main/imgs/minigpt-shakespeare1.png)